aadennis/Blender/README.md

 1. **image** - denotes a material that is an image (jpeg, png, etc).
 It stands at the end of a name, with an underscore immediately before it, as in "_image"
-1. **ihost** - its only purpose is to host a reference image.
+1. **ihost** - short for "image host".
+Its only purpose is to host a reference image.
 It stands at the end of a name - see "image"